AllgraceTimothy/Ayazona-Tech-Space-Management-System/README.md

-# Ayazona Tech-Place Management System
+# Ayazona Tech-Space Management System
   - A powerful and user-friendly solution for managing shopping mall inventory and facilitating customer purchases.
 Built with Flet for an intuitive user interface and SQLite3 for a reliable and efficient backend.

 # 🚀 Features